Johnny Vegas: Television and radio

 In August 2014, Vegas took part in ITV's two-part documentary series Secrets from the Clink.
 In May 2013, Vegas played the role of Lord Ratspeaker in a BBC radio adaptation of Neil Gaiman's Neverwhere, adapted by Dirk Maggs.

 Since 26 December 2013, Vegas has played Wet Eric Agnew in the revived BBC sitcom Still Open All Hours.
 Vegas has guest presented numerous episodes of Sunday Brunch for Channel 4.

 In August 2015, he narrated the four-part series Travel Guides for ITV.
 In 2016, he took part in ITV's celebrity driving show Drive, hosted by Vernon Kay.

 In August 2016, Vegas starred in a one-off comedy pilot called Home From Home, playing the lead role of Neil Hackett.
 Filmed at Skiddaw View Holiday Park, the episode aired on BBC Two on 30 August 2016.
 In December 2016 it was announced that Home From Home had been commissioned for a full series to air on BBC One in 2018.

-Beginning in September 2019 Vegas has starred as the voice of the title character in the surreal children's animated series The Rubbish World of Dave Spud.
+Beginning in September 2019, Vegas has starred as the voice of the title character in the surreal children's animated series The Rubbish World of Dave Spud.

 He is a regular panellist on the quiz show QI, having starred in 12 episodes as of 2019.

-Johnny has appeared as a guest panellist and team captain on Channel 4's 8 Out of 10 Cats Does Countdown, appearing in 11 episodes.
-On 9 September 2017 he gained critical acclaim for his long poem about a drunk patron during last calls before bars closing.
+He has appeared as a guest panellist and team captain on Channel 4's 8 Out of 10 Cats Does Countdown, appearing in 11 episodes.
+Channel 4 featured his September 2017 poem about a drunk patron on its YouTube channel.

+In 2023 it was announced that Vegas would be the director for a new audio series of The Wombles for BBC Radio 4, with Richard E. Grant as voice actor.